-Docs » Advanced test configurations » Set up detectors and alerts in Splunk Synthetic Monitoring
+Docs » Advanced test configurations » Detectors and alerts

 In Splunk Observability Cloud, detectors monitor your tests and metrics for anomalies and generate alerts when problems arise.
 You can customize the alerting threshold, severity, notification method, recipients, and more.